Chrysophyllum cainito: Fruit

-The bark is considered a tonic and stimulant, and a bark decoction is used as an antitussive.
+The fruits are used as a fresh dessert fruit; it is sweet and often served chilled.
 The fruit also exists in three colors, dark purple, greenish brown and yellow.
-The purple fruit has a denser skin and texture while the greenish brown fruit has a thin skin and a more liquid pulp; the yellow variety is less common and difficult to find.
+The purple fruit has a denser skin and texture while the greenish brown fruit has a thin skin and a more liquid pulp; the yellow variety is less common.

-A number of closely related species, also called star apples, are grown in Africa including C. albidum and C. africanum.
+A number of related species, also called star apples, are grown in Africa including Gambeya albida and G. africana.

-In Vietnam, the most famous variety is Lò Rèn milk fruit coming from Vĩnh Kim commune, Châu Thành District, Tiền Giang Province.